+Healthcare and other workers are in desperate need of N95 masks, which offer the best protection from COVID-19.
 The fundraiser Masks 4 America has found a source for N95 masks that cost $2 each.
 A large group of reputable activists has sourced these and is sending them directly to where they are needed most.
-And now a group of writers are working together to sweeten the deal: if you donate $20, you will … Continue reading Buy a Mask, Get an Edit!
+And … Continue reading Buy a Mask, Get an Edit!

 It might seem like a coincidence: two books released in the same season with "pretty" in the title by disability activists.
 But the reasons are far more than skin deep.
 Both authors were told how attractive they were, with the implication or outright statement added that this beauty was wasted on a disabled person.
 Both … Continue reading Pretty Amazing: Two Disabled Activist Memoirs

 Because her husband had the health insurance and her child had a serious medical condition and she knew in her gut he was mean enough to cut them both off the health plan if she tried anything.
 Because daycare is so expensive, and she couldn't afford to leave and wait for a two-year court case … Continue reading Why Didn’t She Leave?